Welcome Officer Ruiz & Officer Dean

 Old Bethlehem Pike Report

 Old Bethlehem Pike is a collector road that runs parallel to Route 309 and is often used by mortorist traveling between Perkasie and Quakertown.
 Citizen's along Old Bethlehem Pike complained about speeding and the ever increasing volume of cars on Old Bethlehem Pike.
-The Pennridge Police Department has been conducting speed enforcement and surveillance on the road and have released a report & update on their findings.
+The Pennridge Police Department continue to conduct speed enforcement and surveillance on the road.

 Anonymous Tip Line